 Life changed dramatically for me.
 Losing my biggest fan, my mother, Bead At Home and Betty Beader became that much more important to me.

-Mother always loved learning and felt it very important to share your knowledge, helping others to learn.
+Mother always loved learning and felt how important it was to share your knowledge while helping others to learn.

 Talking to you, helping you along the way has become that much more important as well.